webmannys/lumen-karmabot/readme.md

 - Go to https://openweathermap.org/ and get an API key.
 - Add the key to WEATHER_API_KEY in the .env file.

+To setup Air Quality feature:

+- Go to https://docs.airnowapi.org/ and get an API key.
+- Add the key to AIR_API_KEY in the .env file.

 ## About Lumen
 [![Build Status](https://travis-ci.org/laravel/lumen-framework.svg)](https://travis-ci.org/laravel/lumen-framework)
 [![Total Downloads](https://poser.pugx.org/laravel/lumen-framework/d/total.svg)](https://packagist.org/packages/laravel/lumen-framework)